May 15-17, 2023 | Grass Lake, Michigan

 1. Email me before you buy your ticket at Amy@TorahSisters.com.

-2. There will be an extra cost for you because you will need a more private room.
+2. There will be an extra cost for you because you will need a private room.

-3. Infants 6 months old and younger are welcome.
+3. Only infants 6 months old and younger may come.
+(Not yet crawling.)

 4. You must have sleeping accommodations that are not in the dorm or a shared room with others that I assign.
 So, you would have to get a campsite to yourself, or a room with your own mom, for example.
 It’s important to me that other women are able to sleep well during the retreat so they can best enjoy fellowship.
 That is why you need to reach out to me, so I can be sure you get the right ticket and room.